Malaysia rubber glove body pleads for go-ahead to restart factories

-KUALA LUMPUR, July 8 (Reuters) - Malaysian's Rubber Gloves Manufacturers Association (MARGMA), citing supply shortage concerns, on Thursday said it had pleaded with the government to allow the sector to resume operations in Selangor, where a tighter lockdown had been imposed.
+KUALA LUMPUR (Reuters) - Malaysian’s Rubber Gloves Manufacturers Association (MARGMA), citing supply shortage concerns, on Thursday said it had pleaded with the government to allow the sector to resume operations in Selangor, where a tighter lockdown had been imposed.

 President Supramaniam Shanmugam said the association had been “inundated with expression of concerns from global buyers”, including queries from embassies, hospitals and healthcare sectors.